-It is Henry Lane clockmaker who I will be looking at here though and it is found a year after his arrival he had set up his business in Sydney in 1803.
-Clearly with no competetion to speak of, he was not short of work and he is mentioned soon after his arrival advertising for an apprentice and a clock case manufacturer.
+It is Henry Lane Clock maker who I will be looking at here though.
+It is found a year after his arrival he had set up his business in Sydney in 1803.
+Clearly with no competetion to speak of, he was not short of work.
+He he is mentioned soon after his arrival advertising for an apprentice and a clock case manufacturer.
 In April 1804 he advertises for sale a ships chronometer and through these adverts you can tell he also manufactured watches at the time.
 Sydney was founded in 1788 .
 Again convict ships set sail from Portsmouth.
 The Town Hall clock that Henry Lane was asked to repair after it collapsed in 1806 was probably brought on one of these ships from the UK.
 The first tower clock in the UK to compare was at Salisbury Cathedral and it was made in 1386, over 400 years earlier !

 Conditional Pardon Henry Lane 1808

 In 1808 Henry Lane has been given a conditional pardon and by 1811 Henry was appointed Government Clock Keeper.
 He held this position until his death on the 15th April 1815.
 The earliest editions of the Sydney Gazette gives lots more information about Henry Lane.
 He has grandfather clocks and watches advertised for sale.
 It is an interesting history that I suggest readers delve deeper.

 Close Bonds Between UK and Australia